wulechuan/bash-colorful-strings/README.md

 If the first argument is neither `-n` nor `--`, then it's treated as the raw string to colorize and print.
 In this situation, no line break will be added at end.

+So, in words, if `-n` is not provided as the first argument, no line break will be added automatically, unless you explicitly append the `'\n'` string manually.